 Venice is world-famous for its watery canals, bridges, and Gothic architecture.
 Tourists can hire a boat to explore the canals or hit the streets to see the Piazza San Marco square.
 The Venice Carnival is a popular event that is held annually before Easter.

 England is undeniably famous for London, its epic history, and still reigning monarchy.
-The Queen is a tourist attraction as visitors are eager to see Buckingham Palace.
+The Royal Family is a tourist attraction as visitors are eager to see Buckingham Palace.
 Westminster Abbey and the Tower of London are also tourist attractions that are closely associated with the Crown.

 London’s other iconic landmarks are the Big Ben Clock Tower and London Eye.
 The Thames River runs throughout the city with the banks being a popular place to walk and view the skyline.